 An easier way to propagate new deciduous or semi-deciduous ceanothus plants is by softwood cuttings of around 3 inches (7.5 cm) long, taken in summer.
 Evergreen species can be grown from semi-ripe cuttings, provided they have a heel.
 Root hormones should be used.
 (1)

-These plants do best in a well-drained and not overly rich soil.
-They don’t like having wet feet, so consider improving drainage at your planting site if you have heavier soil.
 You can do this by adding and digging in some organic material at the planting site and growing the plant on a mound or slope to improve the drainage of the site.

 Ceanothus doesn’t ask much of the gardener and doesn’t need watering once established, except for perhaps in really hot, and dry conditions.
 Nevertheless, keep your plants well-watered for their first year or so, until they’re able to fend for themselves.

 Most of the ceanothus plants do best in USDA Zones 8 to 10, although C. americanus, New Jersey tea, likes it a little cooler and can be grown from zones 4 to 8.
-If you’ve done everything right, most species will take 2 to 3 years to flower from seed or cuttings.
+If you’ve done everything right, most ceanothus species will take 2 to 3 years to flower from seed or cuttings.

 Care and Maintenance